OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 After having checked the `<appname>.entitlements` file and the `Info.plist` file, it is time to verify how the requested permissions and assigned capabilities are put to use.
 For this, a source code review should be enough.

 Pay attention to:

 - whether the *purpose strings* in the `Info.plist` file match the programmatic implementations.
 - whether the capabilities registered are used in such a way that no confidential information is leaking.

 #### Dynamic Analysis

 Use static analysis first to take note of the included permissions included in the relevant files (`Info.plist`, `<appname>.entitlements`/`embedded.mobileprovision`).
-After that go through the application and check whether the application communicates with other applications or with backends.
+After that go through the application and check whether the application communicates with other applications or with back ends.
 Check whether the information retrieved using the permissions and capabilities is used for malicious purposes or the permissions and capabilities themselves are over-asked/under-utilized.

 The way to go here is different for each capability.
 For example: